saivenky/dotfiles/README.md

 From `~` run:
 ```
-git clone <this repo URL> .dotfiles
+git clone git@github.com:saivenky/dotfiles.git .dotfiles
 ```

-Use in conjunction with GNU `stow`.
+Use with GNU `stow`.
 If not installed on your system:
 ```
+# Ubuntu/Debian
 sudo apt-get install stow

+# Homebrew
+brew install stow
 ```

 ## Usage (and Explanation)

-### Single Customization

-The repo is organized so that you can customize what dotfiles you want to include based on your system.
-For example, if you only want the `bash`-related
-dotfiles:

-* Run `stow bash` from the root of the `dotfiles` repo folder.

-### All Customizations

-Run `stow */` from the root of the `dotfiles` repo folder.
+Run `stow .` from the root of the `dotfiles` repo folder.

 ### Explanation